 Yes, I recommend a hair and makeup team that comes to your hotel room.
 I usually just put brides directly in touch with them so that they can arrange and discuss exactly what they want for their wedding day.

-There is nothing special that you need to do, but we recommend that you take out wedding insurance that will cover your wedding attire etc.
+There is nothing special that you need to do, but we recommend that you take out wedding insurance when you book your wedding.

-Yes, you can arrange your ceremony and officiant through us and either choose your own photographer from the huge range that New York City has to offer, or just ask a guest to take photographs.
+Yes, you can arrange your ceremony and officiant through us and perhaps choose your own photographer or other vendors from the huge range that New York City has to offer, or just ask a guest to take photographs.
 We do recommend that you give serious thought to hiring a professional photographer, though.
 Check out our blog on 10 Reasons Why You Should Invest In A Professional Photographer For Your Central Park Wedding.

 I cannot guarantee availability of any particular location in Central Park until I have taken a deposit from the couple, then I use part of that deposit to make the event application with the Central Park Conservancy.
 If you wedding is not until next year then the applications do not open until December of this year.
 So the earliest that I, or anyone else, can apply for event permits for the following year is the start of December.
 If I have a signed contract and deposit from you by this time then I will apply for your event permit at the earliest possible date.
 For more information in the permit application process please read my blog post about it.

-Have a look through the Central Park Weddings Blog start with, or Our Location Suggestions for your Central Park Wedding, or look at the Central Park official website.
+Have a look through the Central Park Weddings blog to start with, or Our Location Suggestions for your Central Park Wedding, or look at the Central Park official website.

-Yes, if you can describe to me what sort of flowers you would like, or can send me a photo of what sort of bouquet you would like, along with how many bouquets, boutonnières, corsages and so on, then I can provide you with a quote for delivery of all the flowers to your hotel room in the morning of your wedding day.
+Yes, if you can describe to me what sort of flowers you would like, or can send me a photo of what sort of bouquet you would like, along with how many bouquets, boutonnières, corsages and so on that you need, then I can provide you with a quote for delivery of all the flowers to your hotel room in the morning of your wedding day.

 No, it is a legal requirement in the State of New York that the couples go together in person to City Hall to pick up their marriage license.
 They must do this at least 24 hours before the ceremony takes place.
 For more information on getting your marriage license in New York check my blog How to get your marriage license in New York City.

 It is a condition of your event permit that you do not set up chairs or tables or anything like this for your guests.
+In the past, some couples have brought along folding chairs for just a few elderly guests (and once for myself when I was pregnant!) and this is allowed.
 There are some locations in Central Park that have some seating, in case you need it for some of your guests.
-Most ceremonies last only ten to twenty minutes, though, so most people do not mind standing for this long.
+Most ceremonies last only fifteen to twenty minutes, so most people do not mind standing for this long.
 We do suggest that you ask your guests to arrive just a few minutes before the scheduled ceremony start time, to avoid them waiting for too long.

 Alcohol is not permitted in public places in the USA, and Central Park is no exception.
 It is a condition of your event permit that you do not have alcohol at your wedding.
 I can arrange for a cake to be delivered to your hotel room on the morning of your wedding and you can bring it with you, but I cannot have it delivered to Central Park.
 Also, I suggest that you keep in mind the weather and the practicalities of eating anything outdoors when deciding whether to have a cake in Central Park, or leaving it until your reception.